 What would the White Stripes band be without Meg White?
 The drummer previously worked as a waitress in a restaurant when she met John Anthony Gillis in Detroit and married him in 1996.

 They started the band when White wasn’t on drums.
 It was only a year later that she got behind the drums and found the change refreshing and liberating.
-To date, their technology is expressive and explosive.

 White was born in Michigan in 1974 and grew up in Detroit.
 When the marriage to Gillis no longer worked, they got divorced, and the band’s story ended.
 However, White continued to perform as a drummer.